rlofc/GameDevTemplates/README.rst

 through forced and obscured code constructs.
 GDT tries to follow this guideline as much as possible.

-For example, here's how you will set up a deferred rendering pass in GDT:
+For example, here's how you use a shader pipeline to render stuff:

 ::

     deferred_shader.use(ctx)
-        .set_pov(_camera)
+        .set_camera(_camera)
         .set_lights(_lights_rig)
         .draw(_graveyard)
         .draw(_zombie)